Stock footage: Public domain

 One of the largest producers of public domain stock footage is the United States government.
 All videos produced by the United States military, NASA, and other agencies are available for use as stock footage.
 There are a number of companies that own the copyrights to large libraries of stock footage and charge filmmakers a fee for using it, but they rarely demand royalties.
 Stock footage comes from myriad sources including the public domain, other movies and television programs, news outlets, and purpose-shot stock footage.

 Format

 Evolution

 With each introduction of new standard, it requires reshooting, rerendering, or rescanning the popular footage as well as new images to show the capabilities of the next standard.
 Betacam SP, VHS, and early digital footage was shot in standard-definition (SD), in 4:3 aspect ratio.
-Next came a higher resolution format, High Definition (HD), with a 16:9 aspect ratio, which is closer to cinema widescreen formats.
+Next came a higher resolution format, High Definition (HD), with a 16:9 aspect ratio, which is closer to cinema widescreen formats, which has now been advanced by Ultra-high-definition television (UHD).
 Many stock-footage companies and producers were concerned that their libraries would become irrelevant.
 Many companies are also including virtual reality (VR) and 360-degree video footage.